 Prepare to be amazed as you browse the museum’s collection of antique boats and related artifacts.
 Glimpse real-time restoration projects through the workshop windows or cozy up in the reading nook, it’s in the hull of a boat!
 Admission is $5 for non-members.

-The rocky beaches at Barcelona Harbor are a popular spot to gather this Lake Erie treasure.
+The rocky beaches at Barcelona Harbor* and Point Gratiot are a popular spot to gather this Lake Erie treasure.
 Search for a variety of colors; it’s our understanding that cobalt glass is the rarest of them all. (*Please be advised that Barcelona Harbor is not a designated swimming beach as there is no lifeguard on duty.)

 A Father’s Day tradition in Jamestown!
 Admission to the festival, which takes place on June 16th, is only $2, free for kids under 12.
 Drinks and food are for sale but the entertainment is free.
 Be prepared to park a few blocks away from the festival and walk.

 Panama Rocks are reputed to be one of the most extensive formations of glacier-cut, ocean-quartz conglomerate in the world!
 Formed more than 165 million years ago by major geologic activity and further shaped around 10,000 years ago by glaciers during the most recent Ice Age, Panama Rocks Scenic Park is truly a sight to behold!
 Admission is $7.50 for adults and $5 for kids under 12.

-Every Sunday during Chautauqua’s nine week season, visitors can obtain a free gate pass to access the grounds from 7am-10pm.
+Every Sunday during Chautauqua’s nine week season (June 23 – August 26), visitors can obtain a free gate pass to access the grounds from 7am-10pm.
 The gate pass gives you access to most events on the grounds including lectures, religious services, popular entertainment and Chautauqua Symphony Orchestra performances in the Amphitheater.
 The gate pass also includes access to art galleries, beaches, parks and complimentary shuttle and tram service on the grounds.
 Parking on Sunday’s is free from 7am-2pm only, after that, visitors are expected to purchase a parking pass.

 Brad Anderson was born on May 14, 1924 in Jamestown, NY with a pen in his hand, or so legend goes.
 His hometown of Portland, NY has recently commemorated Anderson and his lovable Great Dane Marmaduke with a statue in the town center.

-Evergreen Outfitters will host a full moon paddle each month this summer close to the full moon.
+Evergreen Outfitters will host a moonlight paddle each month this summer close to the full moon.
 It’s free with your own equipment, or you can rent a kayak from the shop for a reasonable fee.
 Upcoming dates: 5/26, 6/23, 7/28, 8/25.
 Also check the events calendar at CHQcalendar.com for information on Sunset Paddles and other guided paddlesport outings hosted by Evergreen Outfitters and SUP Erie Adventuress on Lake Erie, Chautauqua Lake, Cassadaga Lakes and the Chadakoin River.

 Liberty lives out her days at the Audubon Community Nature Center due to a wing injury.
 She came to the Audubon Center in June of 2002 after spending a year in rehabilitation.
 While she can fly short distances inside her cage, she is unable to fly well enough to hunt.
 Trail access for hiking is FREE.
 Access to the main building and exhibits is a $6 donation.

-Visit the www.tourchautauqua.com website for details.
-Major 4th of July celebrations happen each year in the communities of Mayville, Lakewood, Dunkirk and Midway State Park.
+Visit CHQcalendar.com for details.
+Major 4th of July celebrations happen each year in the communities of Mayville, Lakewood, Dunkirk, Cassadaga, Bemus Point and Midway State Park.

 General admission tickets are only $10!
 Known as “The Path to the PGA TOUR,” players will compete for 50 PGA TOUR Cards and a cash prize.
-Last year’s tournament produced PGA golfer, Rick Lamb, and was voted 2016’s “Rookie of the Year” by the Web.com Tour.
-The 2017 installment is sure to pack as much excitement.
-The event takes place July 3-9 at Peek’n Peak Resorts infamous Upper Course. (*July 2 & 3 and Pro-Am days, no tournament play on July 4th, the main tournament takes place July 5-8.)
+Last year’s tournament produced PGA golfer, Chesson Hadley, who went on to be named Web.com Tour Player of the Year.
+The 2018 installment is sure to pack as much excitement.
+The event takes place July 2-8* at Peek’n Peak Resorts infamous Upper Course. (*July 2 & 3 and Pro-Am days, no tournament play on July 4th, the main tournament takes place July 5-8.)